-Effective Date: November 2009
+Effective Date: May 2022

-- 1.1 Use this test procedure to evaluate the permeability of Permeable Friction Course (PFC) hot mix asphalt.
-High permeability of PFC mixtures is critical, as the primary purpose of the use of PFC is to drain water off the pavement surface to reduce splash and spray and improve the wet pavement friction to decrease hydroplaning. - 1.1.1 Use this test procedure on PFC pavements under construction or on PFC roadways already constructed to test and verify that the compacted mixture has adequate permeability.
-Use of a cylindrical field permeameter measures permeability or water flow rate as water channels onto the pavement surface. - 1.2 The values given in parentheses (if provided) are not standard and may not be exact mathematical conversions.
+- 1.1 Use this test procedure to evaluate the permeability of hot mix asphalt.
+Use of a cylindrical field permeameter measures permeability or water flow rate as water channels onto the pavement surface. - 1.1.1 Use this test procedure on Permeable Friction Course (PFC) and Thin Bonded Friction Courses (TBFC) pavements, under construction or on roadways already constructed, to test and verify that the compacted mixture has adequate permeability.
+High permeability of PFC and TBFC mixtures is critical, as a primary purpose is to drain water off the pavement surface, to reduce splash and spray, and to improve the wet pavement friction to decrease hydroplaning. - 1.1.2 Use this test procedure on Thin Overlay Mixtures (TOM) pavements, under construction or on roadways already constructed, to test and verify that the compacted mixture is impermeable.
+Low permeability of TOM mixtures is critical, as a primary purpose of TOM is to seal off the underlying pavement layers from moisture infiltration. - 1.2 The values given in parentheses (if provided) are not standard and may not be exact mathematical conversions.
 Use each system of units separately.
 Combining values from the two systems may result in nonconformance with the standard.